constantcontact/java-sdk/README.md

 Java and Android library for accessing the Constant Contact API.
 Based on the [Retrofit](http://square.github.io/retrofit/) framework.

 ## Usage
+You'll need an API key and access token to use the SDK.
+Do so by creating a developer account [here](https://constantcontact.mashery.com/member/register), then register an app to generate an API key and access token for an account.

-After creating an account [through Mashery](https://constantcontact.mashery.com/), and using your API key to get an access token for an account, you can start by creating the ```CCApi2``` object, and make the call you need through the appropriate service.
+Then, start by creating the ```CCApi2``` object, and make the call you need through the appropriate service.
+Learn more about signing up for a developer account [here](https://developer.constantcontact.com/api-keys.html).

 All of the calls respond with Retrofit ```Call``` objects, which can be consumed synchronously (```execute```) or asynchronously (```enqueue```).
 Full documentation of the ```Call``` class can be found [here](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html/).

-Each service is fully documented in Javadoc with full explanations of each parameter.
+Each service is fully documented in the [Javadoc](http://constantcontact.github.io/java-sdk/) with full explanations of each parameter.

 #### Get Account Information (Synchronous Example)
 ```java